SubuMangu/OS/OS Midsem Notes.md

 - It is of three types:
     1. **Hard real time:**
     - Here deadline is mandatory otherwise disastrous event will happen.
+    - if a deadline is missed, the system will fail.

     Eg;Flight controller systems

     2. **Soft real time:**
     - Here deadline is desirable.
     - Missing the deadline doesn't cause disastrous event but it decreases the usefulness of output.
+    - the system continues to function even if a deadline is missed, but with lower quality output.

     Eg, Live screening, Video calling

     3. **Firm real time:**
-    - It is similar to soft real time, but it uses logical time instead of physical time.
+    - A firm is stricter than soft realtime, where a small number of missed deadlines can be tolerated.

     Eg,Online trading system,Online auction system,Online reservation system
 - **Physical Time:** It refers to the quantitative time that is being measured by clock.